 From Hurting Teeth

 Wisdom teeth tend to cause people more problems than any other teeth, and resolving them can be a hassle for patients who believe they have to get a referral from a general dentist before they can be removed.
 That’s not the case for people in Jupiter, Palm Beach Gardens, West Palm Beach, and the surrounding cities in Florida!
-With us, patients can skip the middleman and visit South Florida Oral and Maxillofacial Surgery directly.
+With us, patients can skip the middleman and visit South Florida Oral & Maxillofacial Surgery directly for wisdom tooth extractions in Jupiter, FL.
 We can perform the extraction procedure as we have countless times before, stopping annoying pain and preventing other issues from developing down the line.

 Why Choose South Florida Oral & Maxillofacial Surgery for Wisdom Tooth Extractions?